 Step #1 Explore and Narrow Down Your Values

-You’ll need a good values list for this step.
+You can also use a values list.
 Brene Brown has a great one.
 Look over the list and see what resonates with you.
 Which words are meaningful and important in your life and how you live.
 You might end up with quite a few initially, maybe ten to twenty.
 From there, take a closer look and try to narrow your list down to maybe three to five that deeply resonate with you.
 Things that you feel that you couldn’t give up and that are important to you.

 Step #2 Assess Whether You Are Living Aligned with Your Values